smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 #### Paper Implementation

 * This will involve implementing a generative music research paper from scratch, applying the concepts and skills gained throughout the course.
 * Paper implementation will be done in groups of two people.

 #### Deliverables

-* Link to a GitHub repository containing the implementation code.
+* Repository with implementation in course Github Classroom.

 ### Final Project